luanharaujo/assembler/README.md

 ## Prerequisites

 This program probably works on any Unix base system with a modern GCC.
-But It was developed in a **Ubuntu 20.04** running on a WSL inside a Windows 10.
+But It was developed in a **Ubuntu** - 20.04.1 LTS running on a WSL - V1 inside a Windows 10.
 The compiler used was a **gcc (Ubuntu 9.3.0-10ubuntu2) 9.3.0**.

 ## Compilation
 ```